PeterKamphuis/pyHIARD/docs/source/advanced.rst

       -Gaussian: Random noise with a gaussian distribution is added.

-      -Casa_Sim: Casa's simulation method is used to invert the initial artificial galaxy to the uv-plane and then converted back to the image plane and cleaned
+      -Casa_Sim: CASA's simulation method is used to invert the initial artificial galaxy to the uv-plane and then converted back to the image plane and cleaned

-      -Casa_5: As the simulation method is is expensive this option allows the user to only simulate every fifth artificial galaxy.
+      -Casa_5: As CASA's simulation method is is expensive this option allows the user to only simulate every fifth artificial galaxy.

 **variables_to_vary**: